Image Searches in Twitter with Webometric Analyst

 Webometric Analyst will search the downloaded tweets for images and then download the images.
 If you have downloaded hours or days of tweets/posts then it may take hours or days to download the images.
 It may also take up a lot of disk space to save all the images.

-To download and count the images, start Webometric Analyst, close the Startup Wizard and then select Download Twitter Pictures from the Pics menu and choose the file of downloaded Tweets or Tumblr posts.
+To download and count the images, start Webometric Analyst and select Download Twitter Pictures from the Pics menu and choose the file of downloaded Tweets.

 When Webometric Analyst has finished you will have a folder containing all the images in the posts, ignoring all posts without image links and all broken or missing links.
 You will also get a list of the most tweeted images, together with the associated tweets, and a list of all tweets and their images, both in the form of web pages.